muratk3n/thirdwave/en/README.md

 ---

-People are fickle, mostly stupid abt politics, they only care abt themselves -- which is fine, representetive democracy works just fine this way.
+People are fickle, mostly stupid abt politics, they only care abt themselves -- which is fine, representative democracy works just fine this way.

 So understand..?
 No. UK electorate could have 'understood' WWII